anton-becker/fix-ms-mouse-scroll/README.md

   * For kernel >4.3.0 try to use `fix-ms-mouse-scroll-4.0.5.patch` and look at special notes about such case (or ask me to update patch if kernel build failed)

 # How to apply patch
- 1. Download appropriate patch (e.g. `/home/unsacrificed/Downloads/fix-ms-mouse-scroll-4.0.5.patch`)
+ 1. Download appropriate patch (e.g. `/home/unsacrificed/Downloads/fix-ms-mouse-scroll-4.0.5.patch`),
- 2. In terminal `cd` to directory with your kernel sources (e.g. `cd /usr/src/linux-4.0.5-gentoo`)
+ 2. In terminal `cd` to directory with your kernel sources (e.g. `cd /usr/src/linux-4.0.5-gentoo`),
- 3. Apply patch with `patch -p1` command (e.g. `patch -p1 < /home/unsacrificed/Downloads/fix-ms-mouse-scroll-4.0.5.patch`)
+ 3. Apply patch with `patch -p1` command (e.g. `patch -p1 < /home/unsacrificed/Downloads/fix-ms-mouse-scroll-4.0.5.patch`),
- 4. Rebuild and install your kernel as usual (no special kernel configuration needed)
+ 4. Rebuild and install your kernel as usual (no special kernel configuration needed).

 # How to view usb device vendor id and device id (aka product id)
  1. Find it in kernel log